kolektiv/freya.docs/getting-started/installation.rst

 .. code-block:: shell

-    PM> Install-Package Freya -Pre
+    PM> Install-Package Freya

+If you want to just use a part of Freya, don't worry -- simply grab the main package that you need, all required dependencies will be installed automatically.

 .. tip::

-   Freya is currently in prerelease, so the -Pre flag is required.
-If you want to track Freya hitting 1.0, follow `this issue <https://github.com/freya-fs/freya/issues/95>`_ on GitHub.

    If you're a `Paket <https://fsprojects.github.io/Paket/>`_ user -- and if you're not, it's definitely worth considering -- Freya will play nicely.
 We make every effort to properly respect `SemVer <http://semver.org>`_ so that you can get the most from Paket.